gramener/gramex-guide/auth/README.md

           <p><a href="{link}">Click here to log in</a></p>

       # Optional configuration.
 The values shown below are the defaults
+      otp_reset: false          # true clears all previous OTPs for this email ID
       minutes_to_expiry: 15     # Minutes after which the OTP will expire
       size: 6                   # Number of characters in the OTP
       instantlogin: false       # Fetching login link instantly logs user in